 The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data Matching by the Audit Commission is subject to a Code of Practice.
-This may be found on the Audit Commision website.

 For further information about data matching at Birmingham City Council, please contact either: